Katie Kenny and Laura Walters (2016)

 Kim Vinnell (2015)

 Project: Kim's project, exploring mental health and the workplace, aired on TV3's Story in November 2015.
 Watch Mental illness in the workplace and Protecting our mental health at work.
-Read Blogs from musician Ben Read, mindfulness trainer Stephen Archer and psychotherapist Kyle MacDonald.
-Visit Story's Mental Health Hub.
+Blogs from musician Ben Read, mindfulness trainer Stephen Archer and psychotherapist Kyle MacDonald were written.
+Visit Newshub's Mental Health Hub.

 Charlotte Bellis (2014)